WasilewM/23Z-INZ/docs/docs/IaaS/iaas.md

 !!!
 Warning
     We may need to wait a bit for the VMs to be ready due to the fact that they are being configured in the background.

-When the environment is no longer needed we can destroy it by following the steps from [this paragraph](#how-to-clean-up-the-environment)
+When the environment is no longer needed we can destroy it by following the steps from [this paragraph](#how-to-clean-up-the-environment).

 ### How to create a n-1 model?
 The steps to create a n-1 model are almost the same as the ones executed previously for 1-1 model.